tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Category Attribute Add/README.md

   * Page Specific

-    Use this option if you want to have this effect on only one Portfolio age.
+    Use this option if you want to have this effect on only one Page.

     * Add code from file **[store page list category attribute add.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Store Page.